Illuminating the field of forensic anthropology with Artec 3D scanners

 Dirkmaat believes that Space Spider is, in his words, a “perfect fit for the field of Forensic Taphonomy,” the study of the multiple and overlapping processes (and the changes they bring) affecting skeletal remains beginning around the time of death and continuing for days, weeks, and even years to come.
 Some of the changes are visible, others invisible (except via microscope).
 All can be observed and interpreted by an experienced investigator.

-And the myriad patterns they form can reveal often times shocking details of how a death took place.
+And the myriad patterns they form can reveal oftentimes shocking details of how a death took place.
 “Space Spider is a tremendous help for the forensic investigator,” said Dirkmaat, “in that it quickly and easily captures bones in full color, submillimeter 3D, which means that you can reach such high levels of detail and positively identify these patterns of changes great and small.”

 As Dirkmaat said, “We’re just at the beginning when it comes to 3D scanning in forensics, and in my field of focus, forensic anthropology… We will soon see 3D scanning used for capturing the entire scene of death, so everything surrounding the bones, all the ground and leaves and whatever else is there will be digitally captured exactly as it was when the discovery was made…this way even long after the scene has been altered, due to weather, time, and of course, human intervention, we’ll still be able to read that scene for those telltale clues that will speak in abundance about what really happened there.”

 To achieve this, Dirkmaat has recently begun scanning with Artec Leo, an easy-to-use handheld 3D scanner that’s totally wireless, without the need to be connected to a computer while scanning.
 Users can simply pick up and go, scanning in darkness or bright daylight, or anything in between.
 With a built-in touchscreen to monitor scans in real time, you can quickly see if any areas need rescanning.
-And with an unequalled digital capture frame rate, together with a sweeping field of view, Leo scans fast, giving users color, high definition results of medium to large objects in mere minutes.
+And with an unequalled digital capture frame rate, together with a sweeping field of view, Leo scans fast, giving users color, high-definition results of medium to large objects in mere minutes.

 Another Artec scanner that Dirkmaat has begun working with is the Artec Ray, a metrology-grade, long-range LiDAR 3D laser scanner that rapidly captures large objects and even entire scenes and landscapes, at a maximum range of 360 feet (110 m).
 With a data capture speed of 208,000 points/second, in just a few minutes, Ray can scan outdoor (or indoor) death scenes with submillimeter accuracy.

 By combining the trio of Artec Space Spider with Artec Leo and Artec Ray, Dirkmaat has found an effective solution for digitally capturing the entire scene of death in extraordinary detail.
-With Space Spider providing the accuracy needed for capturing the organic geometries and intricacies of bones, and Leo giving users the power to quickly scan medium-large objects such as a grave, or even a car, in high resolution color, together with Artec Ray, which lets investigators quickly scan the scene of death, from the body itself up to hundreds of feet away, everything is covered.
+With Space Spider providing the accuracy needed for capturing the organic geometries and intricacies of bones, and Leo giving users the power to quickly scan medium-large objects such as a grave, or even a car, in high-resolution color, together with Artec Ray, which lets investigators quickly scan the scene of death, from the body itself up to hundreds of feet away, everything is covered.
 Artec Studio lets users easily merge scans from all three scanners, resulting in breathtakingly lifelike 3D models.

-A recent and exciting development in the field of forensics which Dirkmaat believes Artec scanners are ideal for is that of 3D scanning and printing lifelike copies of bones.
+A recent and exciting development in the field of forensics that Dirkmaat believes Artec scanners are ideal for is 3D scanning and printing lifelike copies of bones.
 Quite often throughout courtroom proceedings, not to mention during ongoing investigations, having the actual bones present can be a decisive factor in the outcome of a case.
 Yet doing so can prove problematic, not merely due to the high risk of damaging the bones and/or corrupting the evidence in some way.

 3D scanning changes all that.
 By creating perfectly lifelike digital copies of the bones and then 3D-printing them, it’s finally possible to have exemplary replicas of the bones that will stand as evidence in court and be vital tools for investigators.
 Not to mention that the digital nature of the process allows researchers and investigators everywhere to make use of this leap in technology.